sujith-eag/Learning_Journey/CSS/3 Declaration.md

 Explicitly stating a `height` and `width` prevents this from happening, as space will be “reserved” on the page and appear blank until the image loads.

+### Inline elements
+Inline elements, do not start on a new line.
+They appear in line with whatever elements they are placed beside.
+A link, or `<a>` tag.
+Padding and margin behave differently on inline elements.
+Do not want to try to put extra padding or margin on inline elements.

-## Inline and Block display
+## display Inline and block

 `display: inline` Makes the elements form a line, one after the other.
-`displa: block`  makes each item block out the whole line so next item goes to the next line(stacked on each other)
+`display: block`  makes each item block out the whole line so next item goes to the next line(stacked on each other)
 ```CSS
 img {
 		display: Block;